NCAS-CMS/cf-python/docs/source/tutorial.rst

 fields files of any endian-ness can be read.
 In nearly all cases the file format is auto-detectable from the first 64 bits in the file, but for the few occasions when this is not possible [#um]_, the *um* keyword of `cf.read` allows the format to be specified.
-The the UM version (if not inferrable from the PP or lookup header information) and the height of the upper bound of the top model level may also be set with the *um* keyword.
+The UM version (if not inferrable from the PP or lookup header information) and the height of the upper bound of the top model level may also be set with the *um* keyword.